starnavi-team/react-tabs/README.md

 ## Styling

-sn-react-tabs does not include any style loading by default.
+react-tabs does not include any style loading by default.
 Default stylesheets are provided and can be included in your application if desired.